spikespaz/dotfiles/README.md

 but it is also good for the newbies so I will make it extensive.
 Some of these are untested because I am writing them down when I feel clever, if any are wrong, please open an issue.

-> All commands assume that you are at the root of the cloned repository.

 ## Build activation packages